Fade (audio engineering): Logarithmic

 Another type of curve is called the logarithmic ratio (also known as audio taper), or an inverse-logarithmic ratio.
 This curve more closely matches human hearing, with finer control at lower levels, increasing dramatically past the 50% point.
 Since the perceived volume of a sound has a logarithmic relationship with its level, the logarithmic fade sounds consistent and smooth over the whole duration of the fade.
 This makes this curve useful for fading standard pieces of music.
 It is best used on a long fade-out since the fade has a perceived linear nature.
 Also, a fade-out sounds very neutral when incorporated to parts of music with natural ambience.
 In crossfades, this type of curve sounds very natural.
-When this curve is applied the perceived volume of the fade's midpoint is at about 50% of the maximum – when the two sections are summed the output volume is fairly constant.
+When this curve is applied, the perceived volume of the fade's midpoint is at about 50% of the maximum – when the two sections are summed, the output volume is fairly constant.

 Exponential

-The exponential curve shape is in many ways the precise opposite of the logarithmic curves.
+The exponential curve shape is in many ways the precise opposite of the logarithmic curve.
 The fade-in works as follows: it increases in volume slowly and then it shoots up very quickly at the end of the fade.
 The fade-out drops very quickly (from the maximum volume) and then declines slowly again over the duration of the fade.
 Simply stated, a linear fade could thus be seen as an exaggerated version of an exponential fade in terms of the apparent volume.
-Thus the impression that would be gathered from an exponential curve's fade would sound as though the sound was rapidly accelerating toward the listener.
+Thus, the impression that would be gathered from an exponential curve's fade would sound as though the sound was rapidly accelerating toward the listener.
 Natural ambiance can also be repressed by using an exponential fade-out.
 A crossfade, in the exponential shape, will have a perceivable dip in the middle, which is very undesirable in music and vocals.
-This depends largely on the length of the crossfade, a long crossfade on ambient sounds can sound perfectly satisfactory (the dip can add a little breath to the music).
+This depends largely on the length of the crossfade; a long crossfade on ambient sounds can sound perfectly satisfactory (the dip can add a little breath to the music).
 Exponential crossfades (or a curve with a similar shape) have a smaller drop in the middle of the fade.